place Case Studies

 • Costa J., Mesquita E., Ferreira F., Figueiredo D., Rosa M.J., Viegas R.M.C.
 (2023) Modeling Chlorine Decay in Reclaimed Water Distribution Systems—A Lisbon Area Case Study.
 Sustainability 15(23), 16211.

 • Viegas R.M.C., Costa J., Mesquita E., Ferreira F., Rosa M.J.
 (2023) Mechanistic modelling of chlorine decay in reclaimed water containing ammonia.
-13th IWA International Conference on Water Reclamation and Reuse, Chennai, India, 15-19 January (communication in a conference)
+13th IWA International Conference on Water Reclamation and Reuse, Chennai, India, 15-19 January (conference paper)